sighupio/fury-kubernetes-logging/kibana/README.md

 # Kibana Katalog

 Kibana is an open source analytics and visualization platform for Elasticsearch.
-Kibana lets you perform advanced data analysis and visualize data in a variety of charts, tables, maps.
-You can use it to search, view, and interact with data stored in Elasticsearch indices.
+Kibana lets you perform advanced data analysis and visualize data in a variety of charts, tables and maps.
+You can use it to search, view and interact with data stored in Elasticsearch indices.

 ## Requirements